BTMOP/ch-1-3/README.md

-# Multi-UAV Search and Pick
+# Multi-UAV Search and Rescue
 Project files for outdoor demonstration of a 3-UAV system that search, pick and transport objects autonomously.
 The project is motiviated by the challenge 3 in MBZIRC 2017.

 Branch `final_v4` is the one used.